-Bike Law is a national network of independent bicycle accident lawyers and law firms.
+Bike Law is a national network of independent bicycle lawyers and law firms.
 We have a shared, effective approach to the law and to helping cyclists in biking accidents in Lafayette and throughout Louisiana.
 We are cyclists ourselves and we care deeply about the bicyclists in our communities.
 Please contact Bike Law Louisiana by using this form to report your bicycle accident.

 Cases in Lafayette are handled by Louisiana Bike Law attorney Charlie Thomas.
-Charlie has written about Louisiana biking laws and made news recently in having a police report corrected in a bicycle accident death case.
+Charlie has written about Louisiana biking laws and made news recently in having a police report corrected in a bicycle crash death case.